Mental Health Awareness Week 2017

 How You Can Help Veterans

 Many veterans come back from serving our country with severe mental health problems.
 Some who seek help don’t get adequate care.
 You can help our veterans by donating your unused vehicle to Vehicles For Veterans.
 We are a 501(c)(3) car donation program so your donation is fully tax deductible.
 We take cars in great condition and ones that no longer run.
-You don’t have to worry about the hassle in trying to sell your car since we will do everything for you!
+You don’t have to worry about the hassle of trying to sell your car since we will do everything for you!

 You can donate by calling us at 1-855-811-4838 or filling out our online donation form.
 We will contact you within 24 hours of the next business day to find out the best time and place to pick up the vehicle.
 Help veterans in your area today!